 - protect children from maltreatment.

-- prevent impairment of children’s health or development.
+- prevent impairment of children’s mental and physical health or development.

 - ensure that children grow up in circumstances consistent with the provision of safe and effective care.